-"land reform beneficiary", in relation to a property, means a person who -
+"Land Reform Beneficiary", in relation to a property, means a person who -

-(a) acquired the property through -

-- (i) the Provision of Land and Assistance Act No. 126 of 1993; or - (ii) the Restitution of Land Rights Act No. 22 of 1994; - (b) holds the property subject to the Communal Property Associations Act No 28 of 1996; - (c) holds or acquires the property in terms of such other land tenure reform legislation as may pursuant to section 25(6) and (7) of the Constitution be enacted after this Act has taken effect.
+- (a) acquired the property through - - (i) the Provision of Land and Assistance Act No. 126 of 1993; or - (ii) the Restitution of Land Rights Act No. 22 of 1994; - (b) holds the property subject to the Communal Property Associations Act No 28 of 1996; - (c) holds or acquires the property in terms of such other land tenure reform legislation as may pursuant to section 25(6) and (7) of the Constitution be enacted after this Act has taken effect.

-"land tenure right" means an old order right or a new order right as defined in section 1 of the Communal Land Rights Act, 2004; "local community", in relation to a municipality:
+"Land Tenure Right" means an old order right or a new order right as defined in section 1 of the Communal Land Rights Act, 2004;

+"Local Community", in relation to a municipality:

-- (a) body that mean of persons comprising - - (i) the residents of the municipality; - (ii) the ratepayers of the municipality; - (iii) any civic organisations and nongovernmental, private sector or labour organisations or bodies which are involved in local affairs within the municipality; and - (iv) visitors and other people residing outside the municipality who, because of their presence in the municipality, make use of services or facilities provided by the municipality; and - (b) includes, more specifically, the poor and other disadvantaged sections of such body of persons
+- (a) means that body of persons comprising

+- (i) the residents of the municipality;

+- (ii) the ratepayers of the municipality;

+- (iii) any civic organisations and non-governmental, private sector or labour organisations or bodies which are involved in local affairs within the municipality; and
-"local municipality" means a municipality that shares municipal executive and legislative authority in its area with a district municipality within whose area it falls, and which is described in section 155(1) of the Constitution as a category B municipality;

-"market value", in relation to a property, means the value of the property determined in accordance with Section 46 of the Act;

-"MEC for local government" means the Member of the Executive Council of a province who is responsible for local government in that province;

-has e area, opolitan municipality" means a municipality that exclusive executive and legislative authority in its and which is described in section 155 (1) of the titution as a category A municipality; ster" means the Cabinet Member responsible for government; ple purposes", in relation to a property, means the f a property for more than one purpose; cound icipal council" or "council" means a municipal cil referred to in section 18 of the Municipal tures Act; "Municipal Finance Management Act" means the Municipal Finance Management Act, (Act No. 56 of 2003); cipal Systems Act" means the Local Government: cipal Systems Act, (Act No 32 of 2000); (a) cipality"- as a corporate entity, means a municipality described in section 2 of the Municipal Systems Act; and (b) as a geographical area, means a municipal area demarcated in terms of the Municipal Demarcation Act No. 27 1998.
+- (iv) visitors and other people residing outside the municipality who, because of their presence in the municipality, make use of services or facilities provided by the municipality; and - (b) includes, more specifically, the poor and other disadvantaged sections of such body of persons - "Local Municipality" means a municipality that shares municipal executive and legislative authority in its area with a district municipality within whose area it falls, and which is described in section 155(1) of the Constitution as a category B municipality; - "Market Value", in relation to a property, means the value of the property determined in accordance with Section 46 of the Act; - "MEC for Local Government" means the Member of the Executive Council of a province who is responsible for local government in that province; - "Metropolitan Municipality" means a municipality that has exclusive executive and legislative authority in its area, and which is described in section 155 (1) of the Constitution as a category A municipality; - "Minister" means the Cabinet Member responsible for local government; - "Multiple Use", in relation to a property, means use of a property for more than one purpose; - "Municipal Council" or "Council" means a municipal council referred to in section 18 of the Municipal Structures Act; - "Municipal Finance Management Act" means the Municipal Finance Management Act, MFMA (Act No. 56 of 2003); - "Municipal Property Rates Act" means the Local Government Municipal Property Rates Act, MPRA (Act 6 of 2004)

+"Municipality"-

+(a) as a corporate entity, means a municipality described in section 2 of the Municipal Systems Act; and